ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.influxdb/README.md

 When doing custom queries via the "query" message you can use Flux queries to select the data you want.
 Details on Flux can be found at https://docs.influxdata.com/influxdb/v2.0/reference/flux/

+### Migration from InfluxDB 1 to 2

+Please refer to the [official guides on how to migrate](https://docs.influxdata.com/influxdb/v2.0/upgrade/v1-to-v2/) from InfluxDB 1.x to 2.x.
+Especially the [migration instructions for time series data](https://docs.influxdata.com/influxdb/v2.0/upgrade/v1-to-v2/manual-upgrade/#migrate-time-series-data) have been verified to work during adapter testing.
+Please always create a backup of your data before performing the migration.

+After the migration, the adapter is able to work with the old data (e.g. for history-queries) as well.

 ## Retention Policy
 While Influx 1.x supports the concept of multiple **retention policies** for one database, Influx 2 by design allows only one **retention period** per bucket.
 Therefore, it is only possible to set one policy for the whole database/bucket with this adapter via _Default Settings -> Storage retention_.
 The retention selected here will be applied on the fly and can be changed at any time.
 Retention policies set by the adapter will never be deleted, but instead altered if required, as otherwise Influx 1.x would delete all data that the policy applied to.